 Thus far we have emphasized random variables, scalar functions on a sample space that assume real values.
 In some cases we may wish to model processes or measurements with complex values.
 Complex outputs can be considered as two-dimensional real vectors with the components being the real and imaginary parts or, equivalently, the magnitude and phase.
+This special case can be equally well described as a single complex-valued random variable or as a two-dimensional random vector.

 More generally, we may have k-dimensional real vector outputs.
-Given that a random variable is a real-valued function of a sample space (with a technical condition), that is, a function mapping a sample space into the real line $\Re$ , the obvious random vector definition is a vector-valued function definition.
-Under this definition, a random vector is a vector of random variables, a function mapping the sample space into $\Re^k$ instead of $\Re$ .
+A random variable is a real-valued function on a sample space (with a technical condition), that is, a function mapping a sample space into the real line \Re .
+The obvious random vector definition is a vectorvalued function definition.
+Under this definition, a random vector is a vector of random variables, a function mapping the sample space into \Re^k instead of \Re .
 Yet even more generally, we may have vectors that are not finite dimensional, e.g., sequences and waveforms whose values at each time are random variables.
 This is essentially the definition of a random process.
 Fundamentally speaking, both random vectors and random processes are simply collections of random variables defined on a common probability space.

-Given a probability space $(\Omega, \mathcal{F}, P)$ , a finite collection of random variables $\{X_i; i = 0, 1, \ldots, k - 1\}$ is called a random vector.
-We will often denote a random vector in boldface as X. Thus a random vector is a vector-valued function $\mathbf{X} : \Omega \to \Re^k$ defined by $\mathbf{X} = (X_0, X_1, \ldots, X{k-1})$ with each of the components being a random variable.
-It is also common to use an ordinary X and let context indicate whether X has dimension 1 or not.
-Another common notation for the k-dimensional random vector is $X^k$ .
-Each of these forms is convenient in different settings, but we begin with the boldface notation in order to distinguish the now new idea of random vectors from the scalar case.
-As we progress, however, the non-boldface notation will be used with increasing frequency to match current style.
+Given a probability space (Ω, \mathcal{F}, P) , a finite collection of random variables $\{X_i; i = 0, 1, \dots, k-1\}$ is called a random vector.
+We will often denote a random vector in boldface as X. Thus a random vector is a vector-valued function $\mathbf{X} : \Omega \to \Re^k$ defined by $\mathbf{X} = (X_0, X_1, \dots, X{k-1})$ with each of the components being a random variable.
+It is also common to use an ordinary non-boldface Xand let context indicate whether X has dimension 1 or not.
+Another common notation for the k-dimensional random vector is X^k .
+Each of these forms is convenient in different settings, but we begin with the boldface notation in order to distinguish the random vectors from scalar random variables.
+As we progress, however, the non-boldface notation will be used with increasing frequency to match current style in the literature.
 The boldface notation is still found, but it is far less common then it used to be.
-When vectors, we will assume that they are column vectors so that strictly speaking the vector should be denoted $\mathbf{X} = (X_0, X_1, \ldots, X{k-1})^t$ , where t denotes transpose.
+When vectors are used in linear algebra manipulations with matrices and other vectors, we will assume that they are column vectors so that strictly speaking the vector should be denoted $\mathbf{X} = (X_0, X_1, \ldots, X{k-1})^t$, where t denotes transpose..